The Divorce, Dissolution and Separation Act 2020 reforms the divorce process to remove the concept of fault.

 What this means for solicitors

-The proposed changes should simplify current practices and reduce conflict between couples.
-We expect any changes to the process will be fairly easy for solicitors to implement.
+The changes should simplify current practices and reduce conflict between couples.

 What we're doing